 Nouns are usually considered fringe words.
 These are the highly specific words like “giraffe”, “leaping”, “bored”, and “Julia” that are needed to communicate very specific messages.
 Having access to fringe words is essential for clear and specific communication, but each individual fringe word is not used that often.
 While it may be very useful to be able to say “velociraptor”, it doesn’t usually come up in daily conversation.
 Even more common fringe words like “apple” are highly personal.
 Some people may need quick access to “apple” while others prefer different fruits.

-There are several core-word based vocabularies available in apps or dedicated AAC devices.
+There are several core-word based vocabularies available in apps (such as Proloquo2Go) or dedicated AAC devices.
 In theory, these vocabularies should give an AAC learner 80% of the words he needs to communicate without any additional programming.
 Yet much of the limited time that SLTs, special educators, and parents have to support AAC use is typically spent programming and teaching pages of fringe words for specific lessons and activities.
 The AAC learner would likely benefit more from learning how to find and combine core words to express personal thoughts and preferences.

 Why are core words often not provided or taught to AAC learners?
 One of the major barriers to using core words is that they can be hard to teach.
 Unlike nouns, most core words are not “picturable”.
 We can use symbols or photos of most nouns to teach the meaning of the words and represent that meaning on an AAC system.
 But how do we teach and represent “is”, one of the most frequently used words in English?